brown9804/ML_Introduction/_docs/ref/2_High_Level/[notes]-3_ML_PerfA.md

 ### 3. Specific Model - Perfomance Analysis:

+`Generalised Linear Models`:
+> Generalised Linear Models (GLM’s) are all based on the following principle:
+> if you take a linear combination of your features x with the model weights w,
+> and feed the result through a squash function f, you can use it to predict a wide
+> variety of response variables.
+Most common applications for GLM’s are regression
+> (linear regression), classification (logistic regression) or modelling Poisson
+> processes (Poisson regression).
+The weights that are obtained after training are
+> a direct proxy of feature importance and they provide very concrete interpretation
+> of the model internals. e.g. when building a text classifier you can plot the most
+> important features and `verify whether the model is overfitting on noise`.
+If the most
+> important words do not correspond to your intuition (e.g. names or stopwords),
+> it probably means that the model is fitting to noise in the dataset and
+> it won’t perform well on new data. <br/>

+`Random forest and SVM’s`:
+> Even non-linear models such as tree based models (e.g. Random Forest)
+> also allow to obtain information on the feature importance.
+In Random
+> Forest, feature importance comes for free when training a model, so it is a
+> great way to verify initial hypotheses and identify ‘what’ the model is learning.
+> The weights in kernel based approaches such as SVM’s are often not a very
+> good proxy of feature importance.
+The advantage of kernel methods is that you are
+> able to `capture non-linear relations between variables by projecting the features
+> into kernel space`.
+On the other hand, just looking at the weights as feature
+> importance does not do justice to the feature interaction. <br/>

+`Deep learning`:
+> Deep learning models are notorious for their un-interpretability due to
+> the shear number of parameters and the complex approach to extracting and
+> combining features.
+As this class of models is able to obtain state-of-the-art
+> performance on a lot of tasks, a lot of research is focused on linking
+> model predictions to the inputs.
+The two main approaches are either
+> gradient-based or attention-based.
+> In `gradient-based methods`, the gradients of the target concept calculated in
+> a` backward pass are used to produce a map that highlights the important regions
+> in the input for predicting the target concept`.
+This is typically applied in
+> the context of `computer vision`. <br/>
+> `Attention-based` methods are typically used with `sequential data (e.g. text data)`.
+> In addition to the normal weights of the network, attention weights are trained that act as
+> ‘input gates’. `These attention weights determine how much each of the different elements in
+> the final network output`.
+Besides interpretability, attention within the context of the e.g.
+> text-based question-answering also leads to better results as the network
+> is able to ‘focus’ its attention.
+> > -- <cite> Towards DataScience from [34] </cite>

 #### * Evaluate Logistic regression model
 > 1. `AIC (Akaike Information Criteria)` – The analogous metric of adjusted R² in logistic
 > regression is AIC.
 AIC is the measure of fit which penalizes model for the number of